 The best event to see plum blossoms in Tokyo is Bunkyo Plum Blossom Festival or Bunkyo Ume Matsuri (文京梅まつり) which is held at Yushima Tenjin Shrine in Bunkyo Ward from 8 February to 8 March annually.
 The event features over 300 plum trees with various special events and stalls.
 The light up of the plum blossoms are also available after sunset.

 Bunkyo Plum Blossom Festival

-Tokyo Marathon is an annual sports event which takes place in central Tokyo.
-Unfortunately, the entry for runners has been closed for this year, however you can still participate the event by viewing runners at numbers of famous landmarks in Tokyo such as Shinjuku, Asakusa, Tokyo Tower, etc.
+Tokyo Marathon is an annual sports event which takes place in central Tokyo in every March.
+It’s one of the biggest sports events in the country and one of the six World Marathon Majors.
+There were around 30,000 participants in recent years, and people also can join the event by viewing runners at numbers of famous landmarks in Tokyo such as Shinjuku, Asakusa, Tokyo Tower, etc.